 Children under the age of 10 must be accompanied by a parent, legal guardian, or assigned chaperone.

 Children age 10 and older may use the library without a parent, legal guardian, or assigned chaperone present, but must be able to reach the parent, legal guardian, or assigned chaperone by phone.
 The library shall not be used as a substitute for daycare or babysitting services for children.

 Children age 10 and older who have not been picked up at closing time will be given the opportunity to call a parent.
-Children not picked up within twenty minutes after closing will be left in the care of local law enforcement.
+Children not picked up within fifteen minutes after closing will be left in the care of local law enforcement.
 Under no circumstances will library staff take a child out of the building or transport children to another location.